goatface/mapdb/README.md

 7) IMT public lockers can now ;go2 from town, etc

 # 4 April 2021 - FWI CHE lockers
+Any CHE with an Annex room but *not* a dedicated, unique locker room now has one!
+CHEs that already had unique lockers were not modified (except one entry door), and CHEs without entry areas missed out on this update, because a non-member has no way to obtain the room description.

 For full details, see https://pastebin.com/MhpSVd47
 ___
 Entry area: 22227 [Annex, Cairnfang Manor Lobby]